skrivov/agentic-blog-writer-nextjs/lib/README.md

 ### Content Layer Issues

-I conducted some initial research on our technology choices using ChatGPT's Deep Research.
-My preliminary finding was that Contentlayer could be rebuilt in production mode.
-However, it turns out that controlling Contentlayer is very challenging since it is designed for static websites.
-In hindsight, choosing Contentlayer instead of plain Markdown as a base was a mistake.
+I conducted some initial research on our technology choices using My preliminary finding was that Contentlayer could be rebuilt in production mode.
+However, it turns out that controlling Contentlayer is very challenging.
+[Iam still working opn it]

 ## My Approach to Prompt Engineering